5 Traits of A Good Friend

 “Um.
 No!
 I like it here.
 I’m in the army.
 The king let me marry his daughter … we started off a little sticky but I think we’re okay now.” replies David.
 “Did I tell you I’m still on my honeymoon?”

 “Eww, that’s my sister.
-Well, anyways, my dad wants to kill you.”
+Well, anyway, my dad wants to kill you.”

 “Wait, what?
 I thought he was over that.”